gofynd/fdk-client-swift/documentation/platform/CART.md

 | body | AddCartRequest | yes | Request body |

-Add items to the shopping cart
+Use this API to add items to the abandoned cart.

 *Returned Response:*